2.6 10 Lab Explore Physical Connectivity 1

 When troubleshooting physical layer issues, it is important to systematically check each component of the physical layer, including:

-• Cables: Check the cables for damage, such as cuts or crimps.
-Ensure that the cables are properly connected to the devices.
+• Cables: Check the cables for damage, such as cuts or crimps. confirm that the cables are properly connected to the devices.

-• Connectors: Check the connectors for damage or corrosion.
-Ensure that the connectors are securely attached to the cables.
+• Connectors: Check the connectors for damage or corrosion. check that the connectors are securely attached to the cables.

 • Devices: Check the network devices for problems, such as faulty network cards or ports.